Man missing after going overboard from Carnival Magic cruise ship, which departed from Norfolk

 The Southeast Coast Guard said that the man went overboard about 186 miles east of Jacksonville, Florida.
 The Coast Guard is still searching for him using air and water assets.

-His partner tells 13News Now his name is Ronnie Peale Jr. and described him as the life of the party.
+His partner, Jennilyn Blosser, told 13News Now his name is Ronnie Peale Jr. and described him as the life of the party.

+Blosser, who didn't want to speak over the phone or on camera, said she woke up late Monday to find Peale no longer in their room.

+She told 13News Now she didn't think much of it at first, since Peale typically wakes up earlier than she does.

 “I think it was about 3 o’clock-ish, they started paging the gentleman,” said Dawn Schrieber, a passenger on Carnival Magic.